bchareyre/yade-mpi/doc/sphinx/user.rst

 Plotting variables
 -------------------
-Above, we explained how to track variables by storing then using :yref:`yade.plot.addData`.
+Above, we explained how to track variables by storing them using :yref:`yade.plot.addData`.
 These data can be readily used for plotting.
 Yade provides a simple, quick to use, plotting in the :yref:`yade.plot` module.
 Naturally, since direct access to underlying data is possible via :yref:`yade.plot.data`, these data can be processed in any way.

 The :yref:`yade.plot.plots` dictionary is a simple specification of plots.
 Keys are x-axis variable, and values are tuple of y-axis variables, given as strings that were used for :yref:`yade.plot.addData`; each entry in the dictionary represents a separate figure::